fieldtrip/website/workshop/practicalmeeg2025/handson_sensoranalysis.md

 ## Preprocessing the data

 The **[ft_freqanalysis](/reference/ft_freqanalysis)** function requires a 'raw' data structure, which is the output of **[ft_preprocessing](/reference/ft_preprocessing)**.
 In the following code section, we duplicate the preprocessing part of the [raw2erp tutorial](/workshop/practicalmeeg2025/handson_raw2erp) tutorial, with a few important modifications.
 As mentioned above, the epoch length is increased to account for boundary effects.
 Moreover, we will not apply a bandpass filter to the data (why not?) and will only read in the MEG data.

-The execution of the following chunk of code takes some time.
-The precomputed data are in the `derivatives/sensoranalysis/sub-15` folder, and can also be loaded from there:
+The execution of the following piece of code takes some time.
+You may want to skip this section and load the precomputed data from disk.

     subj = datainfo_subject(15);